ExpressenAB/exp-amqp-connection/README.md

 The following options are accepted:

-* url: amqp url.
+- url: amqp url.
 This is where you specify amqp server adress/port, username, password etc. *(example: "amqp://user:pass@localhost:15675")*
-* exchange: exchange to use, set to "" to use the built-in default exchange.
+- exchange: exchange to use, set to "" to use the built-in default exchange.
-* ack: set to true if messages receiver should be acked (see "subscribe" in examples folder).
+- ack: set to true if messages receiver should be acked (see "subscribe" in examples folder).
 Defaults to false.
-* prefetch: Maximum allowed number of messages awaiting acknowledgement.
+- prefetch: Maximum allowed number of messages awaiting acknowledgement.
 Only applicable if "ack" is true.
 Defaults to 20.
-* confirm: whether or not to use confirm mode for publishing.
+- confirm: whether or not to use confirm mode for publishing.
 If enabled, a callback can be added to the publish call to see if the publish was successful or not.
 Defaults to false.
-* heartbeat.
+- heartbeat.
 Send heartbeats at regular intervals to ensure that the server is reachable.
 Defaults to 10 seconds.
 Set to 0 to disable heartbeats.
-* productName: will show up in the admin interface for the connection.
+- productName: will show up in the admin interface for the connection.
 Great for debugging purpouses.
 Defaults to node app name and version from package.json.
-* queueArguments: broker-specific args for creating queues ("x-message-ttl", "x-max-priority" etc)
+- queueArguments: broker-specific args for creating queues ("x-message-ttl", "x-max-priority" etc)
-* reuse: key for connection re-use.
+- configKey: key for connection re-use.
-* logger: A logger object implementing error, warning, info, debug for example https://github.com/tj/log.js
+- logger: A logger object implementing error, warning, info, debug for example https://github.com/tj/log.js

 ### Broker